 Recipe Note: To give your ssamjang an extra kick, you can add chopped green onions, green chilies, or even walnuts.
 This will add more flavor and texture to the sauce and make it even fancier.
 Give it a try and see how you like it!

-A dollop of ssamjang is placed on top of rice and vegetables.
+A dollop of ssamjang placed on top of rice and lettuce wrap.

 A bowl of ssamjang is presented with a lid on the side.